maidis/sfml-heart/README.md

 I’ve tested the code with Qt Creator on Fedora 29.
 With small changes at `CMakeLists.txt` you can run it on Windows and macOS too.

 You have to collect all the hearts to reveal the secret message.
-Maybe I can turn this demo into a simple game (match the same colored hearts repeatedly in sequence) later.
+Maybe I can turn this demo into a simple game (match the same colored hearts in sequence) later.

 ![](sfml-hearts-idea.png)